Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 I love writing [JavaScript](/search/javascript).
 So naturally I also know a lot about [DOM](/search/dom), [HTML](/search/html) and [CSS](/search/css).

+My formal background is graphic- and interaction design and I strive toward consistency and cleanliness in both code *and* design.

 The recurring theme in my work is bringing structure in the chaos.
 This can be streamlining a [build](/search/build), ordering components into a [semantic](/search/semantic) context, or knowing when to apply which [HTMLElement](/search/HTMLElement).
 Code must structured from the bottom up with the help of linting, unit tests, component tests and end-to-end tests.
 I care greatly about code quality backed by tests and build processes but I also think the strictness should reflect the team's experience.